michalsi/perf-tests-docs/README.md

 # Performance tests docs 🚀
-Collection of Performance Tests related materials
+Collection of links to materials related to performance testing.

 ## Performance Testing Theory